 In 2017 the United States was a net importer of petroleum and other liquids.
 It imported approximately 10.14 million barrels per day and exported approximately 6.37 million barrels per day.
 For more information, please see the EIA’s Monthly Energy Review Report on its website.

 What are the current trends and future prospects for oil and gas supply and demand in your jurisdiction, and what policies has the government adopted to address these?

-The shale gas revolution, which has been ongoing for more than a decade, continues to be the main driver of supply and demand in the United States.
+The shale gas revolution continues to be the main driver of supply and demand in the United States.
 Unconventional producers have managed to increase production while reducing costs on a sustainable basis.
-Developers of downstream projects that use hydrocarbons as feedstock continue to explore the opportunities created by plentiful, inexpensive crude oil and natural gas, but the midstream industry is still catching up with the need to move hydrocarbons from supply source to their point of use.
+Developers of downstream projects continue to explore the opportunities created by plentiful, inexpensive crude oil and natural gas, but the midstream industry is still catching up with the need to move hydrocarbons from supply source to their point of use.
 The plunge in oil prices at the end of 2014, the volatility of oil prices and sustained low natural gas prices have caused a string of bankruptcies and restructurings among independent upstream producers, requiring the industry to re-evaluate which basins will be economic.
 M&A activity in basins judged to be economic has increased substantially, backed by private equity investors, with per-acre prices even exceeding pre-2014 levels in some cases.